Skip to content

 Watlow controller family discriminator.

-Membership here is advisory — :class:watlowlib.devices.session.Session treats family hints as priors, not gates, unless the session was opened with strict=True.
+Membership here is advisory — :class:watlowlib.devices.session.Session treats family hints as priors, not gates.
 See docs/design.md §5b.

 capabilities_for_part_number